jbdub99/BioGraphs/README.md

 # BioGraphs
-Your go-to toolkit for bioinformatics visualizations.
-This repository includes modular code for:  GOSeq Graphs: Visualize GO enrichment analysis.
-Heatmaps: Illustrate data patterns and relationships.
-PCA Graphs: Explore high-dimensional dataset variance.
+Your go-to toolkit for bioinformatics visualizations of RNA expression data.
+This repository includes modular code for:
+1. Principle Component Analysis (PCA)
+2. Heatmap Analysis
+3. Gene-Ontology (GO) term enrichment

 Clone, customize, and enhance your bioinformatics analysis visuals!